 The plan identifies a highway business area along Highway 1, where the final business uses will be determined at the time of local plan preparation.
 Approval to proceed in this area will require, among other things, a plan amendment and a market analysis to confirm demand.
-The plan identifies lands east of the Hamlet as Phase 2 Residential.
-Development of these lands are subject to the policies of Section 10.0.
-Development not in accordance with the applicable policies of Section 10.0 will require an amendment to this plan.
-Finally, the phasing plan identifies long term development areas.
+Finally, the phasing plan identifies other long term development areas.
 It is anticipated that there will not be a demand for the use of these for an extended period of time.
-Development of the long term development area will require an amendment to this plan.
+Development of the long term development area will also require an amendment to this plan.